Trivivium/devops-2k20/CHOICES.md

 executed using the built-in tooling of the dotnet CLI included in the .NET Core SDK.

-The integration tests is an adaption of the tests provided along with the simulator API.
-These tests acts as a client using the API.
-The API is deployed as a production environment using Docker Compose to ensure it matches the actual production environment as closely as possible.

-Both types of tests are run as part of the CI pipeline on pull requests (PR), and when a PR is merged into the master branch.
+These tests are run as part of the CI pipeline on pull requests (PR), and when a PR is merged into the master branch.

 ### Evaluation
-Due to the fact that an entire Docker Compose setup with at least 2 containers being bootstrapped as part of the CI pipeline does mean the run-time of those can be quite long.
-However, this has been a deliberate choice to ensure a production like environment.

-However, the C# unit-tests are much quicker to run, but covers a lot smaller scope of the solution.
+The unit-tests are quick to run in the CI pipeline.
+However, the amount of code currently covered by the tests are limited to the primary functiona- lity.

 ## Virtualization / Containerization: Docker & Docker-compose
 There are a few different alternatives to docker, but it is essentially the